Ninjacop/CLHTML/README.md

 To run this program, you need a Common Lisp REPL: I used CLisp to test this project, which can be found [here](http://www.gnu.org/software/clisp/)

+In the REPL, type

+    $ (load "clhtml.lisp")

+Assuming that clhtml.lisp is in your Home directory

+If your clhtml.lisp is NOT in your Home directory, type

+    $ (load "/path/clhtml.lisp")

+"/path/" being where/what folder clhtml.lisp is stored in

 ## Bugs

 Bugs have yet to be reported!